marcom/PCFG.jl/README.md

-# PCFG.jl
+# PCFGs.jl: Probabilistic Context-Free Grammars (PCFG) in Julia

-Probabilistic Context-Free Grammars in Julia
+This is a library implementing algorithms for Probabilistic (or Stochastic, or Weighted) Context-Free Grammars in Julia.